The Big Sleep (1946 film): Plot

 Marlowe visits Mars' casino where he asks about Regan, who supposedly ran off with Mars' wife.
 Mars is evasive and tells Marlowe that Vivian is running up gambling debts.
 Vivian wins a big wager and then wants Marlowe to take her home.
-A stooge of Mars' attempts to rob Vivian but Marlowe knocks him out.
-While driving back, Marlowe presses Vivian on her connection with Mars but she admits nothing.
+A stooge of Mars' attempts to rob Vivian, but Marlowe knocks him out.
+While driving back, Marlowe realizes that Mars staged the robbery attempt to convince him Vivian and Mars were not working together.
+He presses Vivian on her connection with Mars but she admits nothing.
 Back at home, Marlowe finds a flirtatious Carmen waiting for him.
 She says she did not like Regan and mentions that Mars calls Vivian frequently.
 When she attempts to seduce Marlowe, he throws her out.
 The next day, Vivian tells him he can stop looking for Regan; he has been found in Mexico and she is going to see him.

-Mars has Marlowe beaten up to stop him investigating further.
-He is found by Harry Jones: an associate of Agnes and besotted with her.
+Mars has Marlowe beaten up to stop him from investigating further.
+He is found by Harry Jones: an associate of Agnes who is besotted with her.
 Jones conveys her offer to reveal Mars' wife's location for $200.
-When Marlowe goes to meet him and be taken to her hiding place, he spots Canino, a gunman hired by Mars, who is there to find Agnes.
-As Marlowe watches from hiding, Canino threatens Jones until Jones tells him Agnes's location.
+When Marlowe goes to meet him and be taken to her hiding place, he spots Lash Canino, a gunman hired by Mars, who is there to find Agnes.
+As Marlowe watches from hiding, Canino threatens Jones until Jones tells him Agnes' address.
 Canino then forces Jones to have a "drink" which turns out to be poison.
-Afterward, Marlowe discovers that Jones lied about Agnes's location.
+Afterward, Marlowe discovers that Jones lied about Agnes' location.

-Agnes telephones the office while Marlowe is still there and he arranges to meet her.
+Agnes telephones the office while Marlowe is still there, and he arranges to meet her.
 She has seen Mona Mars behind an auto repair shop near a town called Realito.
 When he arrives, Marlowe is attacked by Canino.
 He awakes tied up, with Mona watching over him.
-Vivian is there too and frees Marlowe, allowing him to get his gun and kill Canino.
+Vivian is also present and frees Marlowe, allowing him to get his gun and kill Canino.
 They drive back together and Marlowe calls Mars from Geiger's house, pretending to be still in Realito.

 Mars arrives with four men, who set up an ambush outside.
-When Mars enters, surprised to see Marlowe, Marlowe says Mars has been blackmailing Vivian, as Carmen had killed Regan; Mars claims she did this in a mental haze, though Marlowe doubts Mars' credibility.
-He then forces Mars outside, where he is shot by his own men.
-Marlowe calls the police, telling them that Mars killed Regan, which may be the truth.
-He also convinces Vivian that her sister needs psychiatric care, and Vivian says to Marlowe of her own problems that there's "Nothing you can't fix."
+He enters, surprised to see Marlowe, who accuses him of blackmailing Vivian, as Carmen had killed Regan; Mars claims she did this in a mental haze, though Marlowe doubts Mars' credibility.
+He then forces Mars back outside, where he is shot by his own men.
+Marlowe calls the police, telling them that Mars killed Regan to cover for Carmen.

+Marlowe convinces Vivian that her sister needs psychiatric care.
+After the sparks that flew between them earlier in the film it is now clear that they love each other.
+Vivian confesses her own problems but claims there's "nothing you can't fix."